 蕎麦切り / 麺切り (Soba / Noodle Cutter)

 The sobakiri cuts fresh soba noodles; the menkiri handles udon, kishimen, and other wide noodles.
-The extremely flat, very tall rectangular blade (80–120mm height) ensures the full edge contacts the board simultaneously for uniform noodle width.
+The extremely flat, very tall rectangular blade (80–120mm in height) brings the full edge into contact with the board at once for uniform noodle width.

-These are specialty noodle production knives — no effective secondary use outside that specific task.
-A characteristic tool of traditional Japanese noodle craft.
+These are specialty noodle-production knives with no effective secondary use outside that task, and a characteristic tool of traditional Japanese noodle craft.

 Ajikiri